OborotovMikhail/mipt-mpi/Lab2_DefiniteIntegral/README.md

 ## File description

-___definiteIntegral___ is the main file.
+___definiteIntegral.c___ is the main file.
 It creates and joins threads, which calculate the integral.
 Then it prints the result.

 ___function.h___ and ___function.c___ contain the function to be integrated.
 The function can be changed in the function.c file.
 By default the function is sin(1/x).